nais/cli/internal/apply/README.md

   ...
 ```

+Some resources (e.g. Config) use `data`/`binaryData` at the top level instead
+of `spec`.
+See the Config section below.

-Resources that have a dedicated nais-api mutation (Valkey, OpenSearch) are
+Resources that have a dedicated nais-api mutation (Valkey, OpenSearch, Config)
-created or updated through that mutation.
-Other kinds are converted back into a
+are created or updated through that mutation.
+Other kinds are converted back
-native CRD and sent to the generic apply endpoint.
+into a native CRD and sent to the generic apply endpoint.

 Multiple resources can be placed in the same file separated by `---`, and the
 native format may be mixed with regular Kubernetes CRDs (see below).